 Will my landlord still carry out repairs?

 Yes, your landlords’ repair obligations have not changed, and they should still ensure that your home is kept in good repair and free from hazards.
-The following urgent health and safety issues should still be attended to:

 Do I need to provide access?